harripd/burstH2MM/docs/source/AccessResult.rst

 There are 2 primary discriminators:

 #.
 BIC: the Bayes Information Criterion

-    - Based on the likelihood of the model over all possible paths through the data, usually found to always improve with more states, and therefore less usefull
+    - Based on the likelihood of the model over all possible state paths through the data, usually found to always improve with more states, and therefore less useful

 #.
 ICL: the Integrated Complete Likelihood

     - Based on the likelihood of the most likely state path through the data.
-Usually is minimized for the ideal state-model, and therefore the prefered statistical discriminator to use.
+Usually is minimized for the ideal state-model, and therefore the preferred statistical discriminator to use.

 In both cases, the smaller the better.
 Since these are computed for each optimized model, each |H2MM_result| object (index of |H2MM_list|), has an attribute to get this value.